duganchen/qt_mpd_client_demo/README.md

 Note that the idle notifications tell you when you've lost the connection.
 When that happens, you receive a notification with the value of 0, and you get "Connection closed by the server" as an error.
 The error code constant is MPD_ERROR_CLOSED.

-Now, Creating the connection is  is done using **mpd_connection_new**, which can block until a programmer-specified timeout is reached, and which returns a pointer to an opaque object.
+Now, Creating the connection is done using **mpd_connection_new**, which can block until a programmer-specified timeout is reached, and which returns a pointer to an opaque object.
 This is actually one of the trickier parts to integrate, as:

 * it can block for long enough for it to matter
 * the object, being a "pointer to an incomplete type", cannot be passed via Qt's signals and slots